Can I Get Disability Benefits for Military Sexual Trauma?

 This article covers how the disability claims process works when the cause stems from sexual trauma, what supports exist, and what to do if your claim has been denied.

 The VA uses the term Military Sexual Trauma to refer to sexual assault or sexual harassment experienced during military service.
 Examples of MST include everything from unwanted touching, to being pressured into sex by a person in your chain of command, to aggravated sexual assault or rape.

-Military Sexual Trauma Statistics
+Military Sexual Trauma: The Sobering Statistics

 According to the National Health and Resilience in Veterans Study, 32.4% of female veterans and 4.8% of male veterans reported being sexually assaulted while on active duty.
 Given the retaliation that service members who report sexual assaults face, those numbers are likely higher.
 The study also connected MST with higher rates of major depressive disorder, PTSD, and generalized anxiety disorder in veterans.

 With increased public scrutiny of sexual assault in the military, the VA has had to change the way it deals with MST-related benefits claims — by actually dealing with them.
 Every VA health care system now has an MST Coordinator, who is there to help veterans access VA services and mental health support.
 Since 2015, over a million outpatient visits a year have taken place at the VA for MST-related care.

 Military Sexual Trauma and PTSD